Varanapat/Varanapat/README.md

 ## ✨ Fun Facts

 - 🐍 I got into data science because I wanted to *understand the stock market* — and ended up loving the whole field
-- ☕ Coffee + dataset = a productive morning
-- 🤖 I genuinely think AI Agents are going to change *everything*
-- 📚 I enjoy teaching!
-I've been a TA, Teaching Director, and camp organizer for data science programs
-- 🌙 Best ideas hit after midnight (a blessing and a curse)
 - 🎯 My goal: build something that sits at the **intersection of AI and finance**

 ---